Big Ben Kandukira

-Big Ben Kandukira, (born Venaune Ben Kandukira) is a Namibian performing and recording artist.
+Big Ben Kandukira (born Venaune Ben Kandukira) is a Namibian performing and recording artist, songwriter, and producer.

-After the release of his first album in 2001, Kandukira's work focused on Afro pop, Afrobeat, and fusion genres with a strong presence of tribal rhythms, melodies and local languages.
-Apart from securing himself a notable place in major musical events and festivals in Namibia, Kandukira has also performed in Europe.
+Since his debut in 2001, Kandukira's work has focused on Afro pop, Afrobeat, and fusion genres characterized by tribal rhythms, melodies, and local languages.
+He is widely regarded as one of Namibia's top live music performers and has headlined major national festivals as well as international stages in Europe and North America.